cuda::annotated_ptr

 Constructor from pointer and access property

-template <class RuntimeProperty>
+template <typename RuntimeProperty>

 annotated_ptr(pointer ptr, RuntimeProperty prop);

-Effects: Constructs an annotated_ptr requesting the association of ptr with the property prop.
+Constructs an annotated_ptr requesting the association of ptr with the property prop.

-Copy constructor from a different annotated_ptr
+Copy Constructor from a different annotated_ptr

-template <class T, class P>
+template <typename T, typename P>

 • annotated_ptr<Type, Property>::pointer is assignable from annotated_ptr<T, P>::pointer.

-• Property is either cuda::access_property or P.
+• Property is either cuda::access_property (dynamic) or P.

 • Property and P specify the same memory space.

-Preconditions: pointer is compatible with Property.
+• pointer is compatible with Property.

 Explicit conversion operator to bool